 The School accepts that some sites may be used for professional purposes to highlight a personal profile with summarised details, e.g. Linkedin.
-The College would advise that care is taken to maintain an up to date profile and a high level of presentation on such sites if Mount House School is listed.
+The School advises that care should be taken to maintain an up-to-date profile and a high level of presentation on such sites if Mount House School is listed.